-- recycled water from the processing facility and tailings storage facility; - mine dewatering (in-pit and advance); - internal runoff collection at the mine site (including harvestable rights); and - off-site supply (i.e. borefields and surface water extraction from the Lachlan River).
+- recycled water from the processing facility and tailings storage facility; - mine dewatering (in-pit and advance); - internal runoff collection at the mine site (including harvestable rights); and - off-site supply (i.e. borefield and surface water extraction from the Lachlan River).

-Clean TeQ will source water from the Project borefields and surface water extraction from the Lachlan River in accordance with relevant Water Management Act 2000 approvals to meet the off-site water demand.
+SEM will source water from the Project borefield and surface water extraction from the Lachlan River in accordance with relevant Water Management Act 2000 approvals to meet the off-site water demand.